Trip will feature overload of game action plus Cincinnati sights, sounds and tastes. And bling!

 While Smith has proven adept at getting the talent to Ohio State, he has also been equally successful at teaching that talent to go play and to play well.
 Consider:

-- In each of the past three seasons he has had three receivers earn all-Big Ten Conference accolades: Samuel and Noah Brown in 2016, Michael Thomas, Braxton Miller and Jalin Marshall in 2015, Thomas, Evan Spencer and Devin Smith in 2014, and Smith and Corey “Philly” Brown in 2013.
+• In each of the past four seasons he has had multiple receivers earn all-Big Ten Conference accolades: Samuel and Noah Brown in 2016, Michael Thomas, Braxton Miller and Jalin Marshall in 2015, Thomas, Evan Spencer and Devin Smith in 2014, and Smith and Corey “Philly” Brown in 2013.

-- His wide receiver unit has produced three team captains: Brown, Spencer and Miller.
+• His wide receiver unit has produced three team captains: Brown, Spencer and Miller; and

 • He’s had a receiver – Smith – lead the nation in yards per catch (28.2 in 2015).